db-cs/C1-Curriculum/_units/u3/battlesnake-blog-post.md

 ## Overview

+Start by looking back over your development journal in order to refresh your memory of what you did over the last two weeks.
+Then consider the following.

+**Questions to Answer in your Post:**

-Start by looking back over your development journal.
-How did your understanding of the problem evolve over the two weeks?
-What did you learn about problem solving?
-What does it mean to think algorithmically?
+- How did your understanding of the problem evolve over the two weeks?
+(CRD1)
+- What role did you play in your team?
+How did you contribute?
+(CRD4)
+- What does it mean to think algorithmically?
+(AAP2)
+- What did you learn about problem solving?
+How did you break the problem down?
+(AAP3)

+**How to Organize your Post**

 - **Problem** - What were you trying to solve?
 - **Process (Pains and Gains)** - What did you do?
 The good, the bad, and the ugly.